linuxdeepin/dde-session/README.md

 mkdir build && cd build && cmake ../ -DCMAKE_INSTALL_PREFIX=/usr && make
 ```

-If you have isolated testing build environment (say a docker container), you can install it directly
+If you have isolated testing build environment (say a docker container), you can install it directly.

 ```shell
 sudo make install